 So, what happens to the resume ones it passes the ATS?
 There will be a person assigned who will probably review your resume.
 He/she will check whether the resume is appropriate or not.
 Therefore the resume should have the apt content with proper placement and not just the keyword spamming.
 In some cases, ATS bots may pick keyword spam, but humans can reject it.

-Organizing content while placing the right keyword is utmost important in the resume.
+Organizing content while placing the right keyword and phrases is utmost important in the resume.
 Learn more about this in detail in the later section named “How to flaunt your hard skills and soft skills on your resume?”

 2) Finding Keywords to put on a resume.